Wolfram von Richthofen

+In the First World War, Richthofen fought on the Western and Eastern Fronts as a cavalry officer until 1917.
+He joined the Luftstreitkräfte (German Imperial Air Service) after his cousins, brothers Lothar and Manfred ('The Red Baron'), both of whom became flying aces.
+On his first mission in Jagdgeschwader 1 (Fighter Wing 1), Manfred was killed while chasing a fighter that attacked Wolfram.
+Wolfram went on to claim eight aerial victories before the armistice in November 1918.
+After the war, Richthofen joined the Reichswehr and became a member of the Luftwaffe after Hitler's rise to power in 1933.
+He served as part of the Condor Legion which supported the Nationalists in the Spanish Civil War.
+During this time, he recognised the need for close air support in military campaigns and championed the dive bomber.
+He also made innovations in ground-air communications.

-When the Second World War broke out in September 1939, Richthofen commanded a specialised ground-attack air unit, Fliegerkorps VIII (8th Air Corps), first as a small active service unit in the Polish Campaign, and then as a full-sized Air Corps in Western Europe, from May to June 1940.
-The effectiveness of his units proved decisive at certain points in the French Campaign, particularly covering the German thrust to the English Channel.
-He was awarded the Knight's Cross of the Iron Cross on 23 May 1940, in view of his achievements.
-He continued in frontline service during the Battle of Britain and the Balkans Campaign in 1940 and 1941.
+When the Second World War broke out, Richthofen commanded a specialised ground-attack air unit, Fliegerkorps VIII (8th Air Corps), first as a small active service unit in the Polish Campaign, and then as a full-sized Air Corps in Western Europe, from May to June 1940.
+His unit proved to be decisive at certain points in the French Campaign, particularly covering the German thrust to the English Channel.
+He continued to command air units in the Battle of Britain and the Balkans Campaign in 1940 and 1941.
 Richthofen achieved his greatest success on the Eastern Front.
-In particular, he achieved notable success in the Crimean Campaigns during 1942.
-Despite offering vital tactical and operational support to Army Group South, he was moved to the Mediterranean Theatre of Operations, where he commanded Luftwaffe forces in the Italian Campaign.
-He remained in active service until late 1944, when he was retired on medical grounds.
-Soon after the capitulation of Germany in May 1945, he was taken prisoner by the United States Army, but on 12 July he died in captivity of a brain tumour.
+In particular, the Crimean Campaigns of 1942, where his forces offered vital tactical and operational support to Army Group South.
+Afterwards he commanded Luftwaffe forces in the Italian Campaign before retiring in late 1944 on medical grounds.
+Richthofen died in July 1945 of a brain tumour while in American captivity.

 Richthofen's reputation, according to his biographer, James Corum, was of a competent but ruthless practitioner of air power.
 Richthofen is not considered a war criminal for his command of air forces, but he knew of the German mistreatment of Soviet prisoners of war, and was marginally involved in disseminating orders pertaining to their treatment—though the Luftwaffe in general had only partial responsibility for them.
-Richthofen was a de facto war criminal, as virtually all other senior commanders on the Eastern Front were guilty of violating the Geneva Conventions in the handling of civilians and prisoners of war, whose abuse Richthofen condoned.
-Richthofen's death weeks after the war prevented his probable arrest and subsequent prosecution at the High Command trial.